ialbert/biostar-central/README.md

 could do a lot better job (possibly orders of magnitude better).

-The resulting data fixture is database independent and can now be loaded into type database: sqlite, mysql, postgresql supported by Djano.
+The resulting data fixture is database independent and can now be loaded into type database: sqlite, mysql, postgresql supported by Django.
 For example when loading into postgresql it takes about 2 hours and 2Gb of RAM.

 Note that the databases can be dumped and restored with far fewer resources.